strontic/strontic.github.io/xcyclopedia/library/MoUsoCoreWorker.exe-3EBF79D6BDDE4D6D566E460E11CBC497.md

 ## Possible Misuse

 *The following table contains possible examples of `MoUsoCoreWorker.exe` being misused.
-While `MoUsoCoreWorker.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `MoUsoCoreWorker.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --